oschrenk/notes/linux.markdown

 	jdoe ALL=(ALL) ALL

-Save the via by exiting via `^X` and save it to the suggested filename. `visudo` takres care of sanity checking.
+Save the via by exiting via `^X` and save it to the suggested filename. `visudo` takes care of sanity checking.

 Open another shell and ssh into your linode with the newly created user.
 Check if the home directory exists and try if you can `sudo`.